chakra-ui/chakra-ui/packages/wizard/README.md

 # Wizard

-Use this component to display extra information about an element by displaying a floating description.
+Use this component to guide users through incrmental steps of a task.

 ## Installation